 Having a guide to help you work through these issues is important to not feel so alone when dealing with an addiction or a compulsion.
 Sometimes it can be hard to see that there is a problem and having someone else there to show you what the problem is and how to deal with it, is extremely important.
 But the most important factor of all is that YOU decide to quit.
 It’s not about anyone else until you make the decision to stop.

 The only way to stop picking is to realize that you want to stop.
 But it doesn’t hurt to have some help along the way.
 Call us at 801-800-6602.
 We not only help with acne, but we offer support to those who want to quit picking and get clear skin in the process.
 We can help you manage the stress that comes from picking by making acne less of a problem.
 Whatever assistance we can offer for you to obtain clear skin, free of acne and picking scars, we are here to help.
 Making an appointment is the first step!
-UtahAcneClinic.com.

-A Staph infection can be tricky to spot because it can look similar to acne.
-The difference lies in that Staph quickly becomes incredibly inflamed and there isn’t an obvious border where one lesion ends and another begins.
+Early stage staph infection symptoms can often look similar to acne, making it difficult for some people to recognize the difference.
+The difference lies in the fact that Staph quickly becomes incredibly inflamed, and there isn’t an obvious border where one lesion ends and another begins.

-Getting this checked out early is of the utmost importance because if the most virulent strains of Staph infect the blood somehow (via cuts or food poisoning), symptoms will be more severe and require immediate medical attention.
 For these reasons, never extract or squeeze pimples or boils as they can become infected with the Staph bacteria and it will spread rapidly.
-The more critical symptoms include but are not limited to; fever, chills, pain in the abdomen or on the skin, blisters, impetigo, redness, diarrhea, nausea, and swollen sores that ooze pus.
+The more critical symptoms include but are not limited to fever, chills, pain in the abdomen or on the skin, blisters, impetigo, redness, diarrhea, nausea, and swollen sores that ooze pus.

 Copyright SkinTherapy Skincare & Acne Clinic.
 All Rights Reserved.
 Website Built by SEO Werkz